 The first production of the adaptation of the novel Yugoslavia, My Country compares two images of the Balkans; one is embedded in a child’s memory, and the other is told from a mature, adult point of view.
-27 February at 19.30.
+5 and 6 May at 19.30.

 The Main Stage in the more than hundred year-old Austro-Hungarian building has served exclusively for the staging of performances in the Slovenian language since 1919.
 At present, following numerous renovations, the auditorium which consists of the stalls, the circle, boxes, and the balcony can seat 436 visitors.